MicrosoftDocs/customer-insights/ci-docs/semantic-mappings.md

    1. Select **Add Relationship** to configure the relationship.
    1. Choose the attribute from your source entity that connects your contact entity to another entity.
    1. Choose the entity to connect your contact entity to.
-You can choose an entity from the **Account entities** or the **Intermediate entity** section.
-If you select an intermediate entity, you need to define a second relationship to connect to your target account entity.
+Choose an entity from the **Account entities** or the **Intermediate entity** section.
+If you select an intermediate entity, define a second relationship to connect to your target account entity.

       :::image type="content" source="media/Semantic_Mapping_Wizard2.png" alt-text="Select either an Account entity or an Intermediate entity.":::